Recurrence in a periodically driven and weakly damped Fermi-Pasta-Ulam-Tsingou chain: Abstract

 \section{Abstract}

 We report numerical evidence of Fermi-Pasta-Ulam-Tsingou (FPUT)–like recurrence in weakly damped, periodically driven $\alpha$-FPUT chains.
-In narrow regions of driving amplitude and damping, energy is quasi-periodically exchanged among a few low-frequency modes over long timescales.
-Unlike discrete time crystals, the recurrence period is not an integer multiple of the driving period and does not correspond to spontaneous symmetry breaking, yet it may suggests a generalized, relaxed form of time-crystalline-like order.
+In narrow regions of driving amplitude and damping, the steady-state energy is exchanged among a few low-frequency modes in a quasi-periodic (or highly regular, near-periodic) manner over long timescales.
 The maximum damping allowing recurrence decreases rapidly with chain length, suggesting that in the thermodynamic limit such behavior is unlikely to persist.
-These results reveal a new type of coherent nonlinear dynamics in driven, open multimode systems and provide guidance for experimentally realizing long-lived quasi-periodic states.
+Unlike discrete time crystals, the recurrence period is not an integer multiple of the driving period and does not correspond to spontaneous symmetry breaking.
+Nevertheless, these results reveal a new type of coherent nonlinear dynamics in driven, open multimode systems and provide guidance for experimentally realizing long-lived quasi-periodic states.